 The Notice-to-Proceed was issued for construction of the headworks package on July 27, 2020, and the Notice-to-Proceed for construction of the balance of plant package was issued on September 28, 2020.
-Construction activities for the headworks, balance of plant, and other minor construction packages are underway and will continue through the end of 2023.
+Construction activities for the headworks, balance of plant, and other minor construction packages are underway and will continue into 2024.

-On-going work includes construction of the headworks facility, modifications to the chlorine contact/UV disinfection facility, conveyance piping installation, aeration tank modifications, and rehabilitation of secondary clarifiers.
+On-going work includes construction of the headworks facility, conveyance piping installation, odor control piping installation, aeration tank modifications, rehabilitation of secondary clarifiers, testing and startup, paving, and surface restoration.
+The UV disinfection facility is in operation, and chlorine gas tank railcars have been removed from the site.